 Aggressiveness, fighting, and spraying can be heightened as toms respond to the queen’s call.
 Still, outside of the mating season, toms will continue to have these traits, which are typical to male cats and more apparent in unneutered ones.

-What does a cat in heat mean?
+cat in heat mean?

 Unspayed cats (that is, female cats) become sexually mature starting at 6 months and begin to experience the estrus cycle.
 With cats, they do not shed their uterus lining as female humans do during the menstrual cycle.
 But as with humans, cats can ovulate during the estrus period.